leelavy90/payment-service/README.md

 update env variables accordingly(use a tunnel service to expose localhost, such as ngrok and update BASE_URL) run npm install then npm start

+### Notes

+1. Make sure a local tunnel url is set in env variable BASE_URL
+2. Make sure a vendor is created and accepting payments, then create payment with /create-payment endpoint
+3. Make sure email is provided in create-payment request